Kimberly Lofgren is our numbers person, responsible for all financial aspects of the Chamber, Development Corp, CVB, enterprise division and MMS&B.

 Laurie and her husband, Louie, have three adult children and six grandchildren.

-David, Regional Develop
+David, Regional Development

-Raised on a dairy farm 25 miles northeast of Mitchell, David understands the value and importance of hard work and relationships in the long-term viability of small business development in small communities.
+Raised on a dairy farm 25 miles northeast of Mitchell, David Lambert understands the value and importance of hard work and relationships in the long-term viability of small business development in small communities.

 For the last 24 years, David’s work experiences have been in the areas of community and economic development – most recently with Dakota Heartland Development Association (DHDA).
 DHDA provides technical business assistance for a consortium of communities in a six-county region in South Central South Dakota under a contract-for-services through the Mitchell Area Development Corporation.